Diversity

 Facts & Figures

-More than 500 people are employed at the Studierendenwerk München Oberbayern (STWM), 68 of which have a physical, psychological or mental disability.
-Our staff comes from 34 different nations.
-We are responsible for 15 universities and thus for about 137,000 students in Upper Bavaria, amongst whom are 34,884 students who have a nationality other than German.
+More than 500 people are employed at the Studierendenwerk München Oberbayern (STWM), 80 of which have an impairment.
+Our staff comes from 37 different nations.
+We are responsible for 16 universities and thus for 140,000 students in Upper Bavaria, amongst whom are 38,834 students who have a nationality other than German.
 In our halls of residence, which are located close to the campuses, 97 accommodation units can be given to people who have special needs.
-In the year 2022, 6,266 places were rented out to international students.
-In 2022 the Studierendenwerk München Oberbayern served roughly 4 million meals in its canteens and supported approx. 10,000 students with BAföG (Bundesausbildungsförderungsgesetz).
+In 2022, 6,266 places were rented out to international students.
+The Studierendenwerk München Oberbayern served roughly 4 million meals in its canteens in 2023 and supported approx. 10,000 students with BAföG (Bundesausbildungsförderungsgesetz).
 We also run 17 childcare centres.

 Charta der Vielfalt – Diversity Charter